 What's a Female Cat Called?
-A Comprehensive Guide to Feline Nomenclature
+A full breakdown to Feline Nomenclature

 Finding the perfect name for your feline companion is a delightful yet sometimes daunting task.
+This complete walkthrough looks at the simple, yet often-questioned, topic: what's a female cat called?
 While many pet owners focus on personality traits or physical characteristics, understanding the basic terminology surrounding cat breeds and gender is a great starting point.
-This comprehensive guide delves into the simple, yet often-questioned, topic: what's a female cat called?
-We'll explore the common terms, delve into the history of these names, and even touch upon some less-common, yet equally charming, options.
+We'll explore the common terms, walk through the history of these names, and even touch upon some less-common, yet equally charming, options.

 The Simple Answer: A Queen, a Molly, or a She-Cat

 The most straightforward answer is that a female cat is called a queen.
-This is the most widely accepted and understood term within the veterinary and breeding communities.
+In practice, this is the most widely accepted and understood term within the veterinary and breeding communities.
 It's simple, descriptive, and universally recognized.
-Other common names include molly (often used as a pet name) and the more general term she-cat.
+And other common names include molly (often used as a pet name) and the more general term she-cat.
 While less formal, these terms are perfectly acceptable in casual conversation.

 Why "Queen"?
 A Look at the History and Significance